-Basically, this amounts to $8.34 per month – that’s less than the cost of one lunch at Subway.
-And if you can’t pay annual dues all at once, we can spread it out in monthly payments.
+Basically, this amounts to $10 per month – about the cost of one lunch at Subway.
+No other youth program in Maryland is as comprehensive, effective and affordable as Cub Scouting.

 The one-time costs involve purchasing the different parts of the blue Cub Scout field uniform, including some patches, and a $25 one-time National Council joining fee.
 Other things, such as handbooks, badges and awards are included in the pack dues.

 |Neckerchief & Slide||$20.98|